earlution/vwmp/KB/Architecture/Standards_and_ADRs/E01-vwmp-spin-off-preparation.md

 **VWMP is ready for spin-off when:**

 1. ✅ **Architectural Cleanup Complete**
-   - Confidentia handlers moved to proper location
+   - Project handlers moved to proper location
    - No hardcoded script paths
-   - Confidentia plugin properly isolated
+   - Project plugin properly isolated

 2. ✅ **FastAPI Migration Complete**
    - All API endpoints ported to FastAPI